ambro1987/Events-as-Posts/readme.txt

 == Changelog ==

 = 0.3 &mdash; 3 of October, 2018 =
-* New: Read more button option for list of events
+* New: Read more link option for list of events
 * New: Admin stylesheet
 * Tweak: Location fields when adding or editing an event